How to Get More People to View Your eBay Listing

 These are fields you create to add long-tail keywords and improve searchability.
 For example:

-There are tools that use AI to fill in these fields automatically — and they can save time — but the AI is not always accurate.
+Many sellers use AI tools to fill in these fields automatically, which can save time, but most are not always accurate.
 It can hallucinate and guess wrong.
 Always double-check what it fills in, especially if you didn’t provide detailed input.
-Wrong specifics can mislead buyers and night hurt your seller performance.
+Wrong specifics can mislead buyers and might hurt your seller performance.

 4. Bulk Listing Is the Only Way to Scale

-Use a CSV file only when you're actually doing a bulk upload — there’s no reason to generate a spreadsheet just for 5 listings.
+Use a CSV file only when you're actually doing a bulk upload; there’s no reason to generate a spreadsheet just for five listings.
 But if you’re managing dozens or hundreds of products at once, using a bulk tool can save you hours, even days.

 When doing bulk uploads: